Medo2l7alabe/VJS/README.md

 # Department of Linux:
 The Linux section contains three sections:

-## 1 - Department of repairing the problems of Alkali system Linux
+## 1 - Department of repairing the problems of the Kali Linux system
 The script is specialized in repairing most of the problems of the Kali Linux system quickly and effectively.

 ## 2- Information collection department